adibzailan/InternetConnectionTest/README.md

-# 🚀 InternetConnectionTest
+# 🚀 Internet Connection Test

-Hey there!
-Welcome to InternetConnectionTest, a nifty Python script that gives you the lowdown on your internet connection speed using Speedtest.net's awesome infrastructure.
+Hey there, welcome!
+Here's a nifty Python script that gives you the lowdown on your internet connection speed using Speedtest.net's awesome infrastructure.

 ## ✨ What's Cool About It?